protosens/monorepo.cljc/module/git/README.md

 # `module/git` - [API](API.md)

-One-liners (or almost) for common Git operations
+One-liners (or almost) for common Git operations.

 ```clojure
 ;; Add to dependencies in `deps.edn`: